1 dead, 6 injured in homecoming shooting at Lincoln University in Pennsylvania

 "This was to be a joyous occasion," Partee said.
 "Homecoming — when individuals come back, and they give back to their alma mater, and they live the good memories of their time at Lincoln University, which has helped them propel into life.
 This was interrupted by gunfire that should not have occurred."

-At this time, it's still unclear what led up to the shooting and why shots were initially fired.
-The school was placed on lockdown, but it was later lifted.
+At this time, it's still unclear what led up to the shooting and why shots were fired.
+The school was placed on lockdown, but that was later lifted.
 The Chester County DA said officials do not believe there is an active threat to the campus.

 "Today, we're operating as if this is not an incident where someone came in with the design to inflict mass damage on a college campus," de Barrena-Sarobe said during the news conference.